To secure equal rights and protections for LGBTQ Utahns and their families.

 A fair and just Utah.

-In an effort to better support its mission of securing equal rights and protections for lesbian, gay, bisexual and transgender Utahns and their families Unity Utah became Equality Utah Political Action Committee in 2004.
+In an effort to better support its mission of securing equal rights and protections for lesbian, gay, bisexual, transgender and queer Utahns and their families Unity Utah became Equality Utah Political Action Committee in 2004.
 At the same time, two other organizations were formed: Equality Utah and Equality Utah Foundation.

 - Equality Utah drafts legislation and coordinates lobby efforts to ensure its passage.

-- Equality Utah PAC focuses on endorsing and supporting candidates who are supportive of gay and transgender issues.
+- Equality Utah PAC focuses on endorsing and supporting candidates who are supportive of LGBTQ issues.

 - Equality Utah Foundation focuses on education designed to empower and activate people in the political process.

-Sharing a single mission and vision, these three organizations continue to work on behalf of Utah's lesbian, gay, bisexual and transgender community.
+Sharing a single mission and vision, these three organizations continue to work on behalf of Utah's lesbian, gay, bisexual, transgender & queer community.

 After historic wins in both marriage and statewide nondiscrimination, Utah’s LGBTQ community looks forward to a bright future.
 Though we have made significant gains in achieving legal equality, we still have work left to accomplish.
 Equality Utah continues to advocate for policies that provide legal parity for LGBTQ Utahns in all areas governed by civil law.